christosavramis/Tic-Tac-Toe-Competitive-master/README.md

 If controllers are the fun, social butterflies, services are the introverts who actually get work done.
 They contain the business logic — all the rules that make the game function.

 GameService: Creates games, makes moves, checks winners, keeps everything from catching fire.
+Service is on fire!

 ### Repository